-I only recently found out about this myself, but one of the best places to hunt down some ajisai is in the Kitasendai area of Sendai City.
+Easily one of the best places to hunt down some ajisai is in the Kitasendai area of Sendai City.
 Kitasendai has a real ‘old Sendai’ vibe, with winding streets lined with a mix of old and new buildings.
-Getting off the train at Kitasendai Station (Nanboku Line of Sendai City Subway) and heading outside, I felt more like I was in a suburban area of Tokyo, rather than a few minutes from the main centre of Sendai City.
+Getting off the train at Kitasendai Station (on the Nanboku Line of the Sendai Subway) and heading outside, I felt more like I was in a suburban area of Tokyo, rather than a few minutes from the main centre of Sendai City.
 Heading south of the station I discovered that the area is full of shrines and temples, the entrances to which lie in between residences and parks, easily spotted by giant Torii gates or leafy green staircases up to temple gates.

 It was really atmospheric and difficult to resist the urge to explore each one!
 But time was of the essence and my destination lay a little further up the road: Shifuku-ji Zen Temple.

 I actually took a wrong turn and ended up entering the temple grounds from a back street but this is what you should be greeted with when you arrive!